School Program Registration Opens Feb 3rd, 2026 at 10am

 Overview

-Lake Park Society (LPS) offers a variety of full-day outdoor education programs.
-Each of our grade-specific programs are BC Curriculum aligned and developed by certified teachers to inspire inquiry, build core competencies, and nurture student’s connection to place.
+Lake Park Society offers full-day, BC Curriculum–aligned outdoor education programs in May and June.
+Each grade-specific program is developed by BC-certified teachers to inspire inquiry, build core competencies, and strengthen students’ connection to place.

 Our Pedagogy